TheAcharya/XLKit/README.md

 ## Contribution

 Community contributions are welcome and appreciated.
 Developers are encouraged to fork the repository and submit pull requests to enhance functionality or introduce thoughtful improvements.
-However, a key requirement is that nothing should break—all existing features, behaviours theme and styling must remain fully functional and unchanged.
+However, a key requirement is that nothing should break—all existing features and behaviours and logic must remain fully functional and unchanged.
 Once reviewed and approved, updates will be merged into the main branch.